jakubk3697/Internships/2. Movie app/Agile plan.md

 **Stories:**

-Any user can create a profile with personal info and a profile photo :eight:
+Any user can create a profile with personal info and a profile photo :six:

 Any user can view their favorite movies and comments :six: